 - Build quality into the product first;

-- Don't be stuck in the past;
+- Don’t get stuck in the past;

 - Don’t be negative;